 Agilysys Versa PMS is a core H&L solution.
 It is installed in hotels and resorts ranging from 50-1,500 rooms.
-It is a complete hospitality solution expanding beyond traditional PMS solutions enabling the resort to run its end-to-end operations, including front desk, housekeeping, maintenance, accounting, and condo owner management, with tight integration to Agilysys Sales & Catering, Spa, Golf, and Activities.
+It is a complete hospitality solution expanding beyond traditional PMS solutions, enabling the resort to run its end-to-end operations, including front desk, housekeeping, maintenance, accounting, and condo owner management, with tight integration to Agilysys Sales & Catering, Spa, Golf, and Reserve.
 Versa provides an integrated solution with interfaces to leading global distribution systems, casino management systems, hospitality automation and our other products.

 Agilysys Stay PMS is a core H&L solution.
-It is the company's cloud-native SaaS property management system that optimizes operational efficiency, increases revenue and enhances guest service.
+It is our cloud-native SaaS property management system that optimizes operational efficiency, increases revenue and enhances guest service.
 Agilysys Stay is currently generally available for all hotels and chains, as well as for select service casino hotels.
-The guest-centric PMS leverages an open architecture with restful APIs to enable richly integrated applications delivered from Agilysys, its partners and customers.
-Agilysys Stay offers powerful capabilities for multiproperty operations, allowing managers to view guest profiles, history and reservations, as well as room availability and operational reports, seamlessly across multiple properties.
+Agilysys Stay offers powerful capabilities for multi-property operations, allowing managers to view guest profiles, history and reservations, as well as room availability and operational reports, seamlessly across multiple properties.

-Focused on improving revenue and streamlining operations, Agilysys Stay is designed to enable hotels to gather and analyze guest information across properties that can be used to create loyalty-generating offers and increase guest wallet share.
+Focused on improving revenue and streamlining operations, Agilysys Stay is designed to enable hotels to gather and analyze guest information across properties that can be used to create loyalty-generating offers to guests and increase our customer wallet share.
 In addition, running natively in a browser on both desktop and tablet devices, it delivers real-time operating metrics so that hotels can more accurately forecast demand and scale guest services accordingly.